Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Experiments

 To assess the performance of U-ACS, we utilized three well-recognized MSA datasets.
-As presented in Table \ref{t11}, U-ACS demonstrates superior performance, achieving state-of-the-art results in some evaluation metrics while maintaining computational efficiency.
-Compared to HumanOmni, U-ACS achieves 0.5 points improvement in Acc2 and F1 score on MOSI.
-For MOSEI, U-ACS achieves 0.3 points improvement in Acc2 and 0.4 points improvement in F1 score.
+HumanOmni is employed as the core MLLM in U-ACS.
+As presented in Table \ref{tab:main_results}, U-ACS demonstrates superior performance, achieving state-of-the-art results in some evaluation metrics while maintaining computational efficiency.
+Compared to HumanOmni, U-ACS achieves 0.5 points improvement in Acc2 and F1 score on MOSI, and achieves 0.3 points improvement in Acc2, 0.4 points improvement in F1 score on MOSEI.
+Our approach achieves superior performance over conventional multimodal methods on all metrics.
 Table \ref{tab:chsims_results} presents the robustness validation results of U-ACS in cross-lingual scenarios.
-On the Chinese dataset CH-SIMS v1, the model maintains leading performance across most metrics, including Acc3, Acc2 and F1 score.
-Furthermore, U-ACS significantly outperforms traditional multimodal methods, demonstrating the effectiveness of uncertainty-guided collaboration across different languages and data characteristics.
+On SIMS, the model maintains leading performance across most metrics, including Acc3, Acc2 and F1-score.
+Furthermore, U-ACS significantly outperforms all traditional multimodal methods, demonstrating the effectiveness of uncertainty-guided collaboration across different languages and data characteristics.

-Notably, compared with HumanOmni, our method achieves the optimal performance in the Acc2 metric across three datasets.
-The superiority of the Acc2 performance is attributed to the design of the model in terms of threshold setting.
-We explicitly divide samples into same and opposite categories according to the coarse-grained positive and negative categories, which is highly consistent with the computational logic of Acc2.
-Moreover, in the small model UBM, we transform continuous sentiment labels into positive, negative, and neutral classes.
-These designs make the optimization of Acc2 (positive versus negative) more targeted, thereby highlighting significant advantages.